TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.storagestorageaccounts/storagemdhddtopremiumforperformance-public.md

     },
     "serviceTreeId": "734379f9-2d2c-48d4-a52a-5c509f699de4"
   },
-  "ingestionClientIdentities": [],
   "version": 1,
   "learnMoreLink": "https://docs.microsoft.com/azure/virtual-machines/windows/disks-types#premium-ssd",
-  "description": "Convert Managed Disks from Standard HDD to Premium SSD For Performance", "longDescription": "We’ve noticed your Standard HDD disk is approaching performance targets.
+  "description": "Convert Managed Disks from Standard HDD to Premium SSD For Performance", "longDescription": "We have noticed your Standard HDD disk is approaching performance targets.
 Premium SSD disks are recommended for IO-intensive workloads because of the low latency and high availability provided.
 Give your disk performance a boost by upgrading your Standard HDD disk to Premium SSD disk.
 Upgrading requires a VM reboot, which will take three to five minutes.", "potentialBenefits": "Give your disk performance a boost using Premium SSD disks.", "actions": [
    {